Sue Regis Glass Art.

 And then there is Sue.
 Sue is a glass artist who has become one of my favorite people in the entire world.
 She has started making glass pieces with the cremains of peoples loved ones.
 I have always known sue has done this but until recently I didn’t realize how important it is.
 When I got the professors ashes I asked sue if she could make me a glass piece.
 I began to realize the power in having a little part of the person you miss with you.
 When she called to tell me it was finished, I went and picked up the piece.
 I was surprised to feel the tears well up in my eyes.
 Sue gave me something so unique and irreplaceable.
 It was at that moment that I “got it”.
 She gave me tangible evidence that my rabbit exists as something else.
 As if death is nothing but a doorway and what we leave behind is not only ash, but years of memories and connections with the people we love that last forever.
 And what’s more is she gave it to me in a beautiful piece of art.

-I loved that damn rabbit because I would hold him in my lap and his whiskers would tickle my face and his fur would dry my tears when things got hard.
-Now I have a necklace I can touch and remember that connection.
-And if for no other reason, remembering that is comforting.
+I loved that damn rabbit because I would hold him in my lap and his whiskers would tickle my face and his fur would dry my tears when he would sit in my lap while I cried.
+And If I cant have him, I am glad that I have a necklace I can touch because remembering that connection is comforting.

 To see more of Sues work go to regisglassart.com